Vijay-J0shi/SnowPetrelX/README.md

 # SnowPetrel

-Pose Estimation and Behavior Classification of Snow Petrel Bird.
+Pose Estimation and Behavior Classification of Snow Petrel Bird with Batch Inference.

 ## Pose Estimation